CezikLikeWhat/new-living-led-ring/README.md

 This is the IoT module software that is part of the New Living system.
 It allows you to run a program that communicates with the web application and is responsible for operating the LED ring.
 It allows displaying such animations as:
+- Loading effect
-- loading effect
+- Eye effect
-- ambient mode
+- Ambient mode

-- eye effect
+Docker container-based IoT modules make it easy to run software on any supported device without having to install and configure a local environment.

 ## System requirements
 The only software you need to run is Docker.